 - If using online training, determine who will answer questions submitted by users.
 [Users of Clear Law’s online sexual harassment training can ask questions and have those questions answered within one business days by Clear Law or a client official.]

 - Train all covered employees and supervisors before January 1, 2021.

 Where can I learn more?

 Clear Law Institute continually monitors updates to federal and state laws to ensure that its online training is legally accurate and up-to-date.
-Clear Law Institute’s online course, Preventing Workplace Harassment, is used by hundreds of employers across the nation, including several Fortune 500 companies.
-Learn more about Preventing Workplace Harassment and view a free course demo.
+Clear Law Institute’s online course, Positive Workplace, is used by hundreds of employers across the nation, including several Fortune 500 companies.
+Learn more about Positive Workplace and view a free course demo.